flatironinstitute/the_well_web/template/docs/getting_started.md

 This is a stub for the getting started page.

-This page is what the users will see when they select "Data sets" in the navigation panel.
+This page is what the users will see when they select "Getting started" in the navigation panel.

 Please edit this page to replace this nonsense filler text.